audy/clump/readme.md

 To investigate the usefulness of various clustering algorithms and distance metrics on a dataset made from Illumina sequencing reads and classified with the SEED database into ontology subsystem trees.

-## Generating Dataset

-Unpublished, so I can't talk about it yet.
-In a nutshell, genes are found and classified from Illumina pyrosequencing reads taken from human stool samples.
-Gene annotation is based on similiarity to [The SEED Database][4].

 ## Requirements

 To run these scripts you need: